M-o-a-T/moat-kv/docs/source/command_line.rst

    nonexistent node to the list.

-.. program:: distkv client error
+.. program:: moat.kv client error

 Manage errors.

-.. program:: distkv clent error dump
+.. program:: moat.kv clent error dump

 Show currently-logged errors.

-.. program:: distkv clent error resolve
+.. program:: moat.kv clent error resolve

 Mark an error as handled.

-DistKV does this itself, usually, but not if the node which caused the problem is deleted.
+MoaT-KV does this itself, usually, but not if the node which caused the problem is deleted.

-.. program:: distkv dump
+.. program:: moat.kv dump

 Various low-level data handling commands.

-.. program:: distkv dump cfg
+.. program:: moat.kv dump cfg

 Display the current configuration data.

-.. program:: distkv dump file
+.. program:: moat.kv dump file

 Unpack a file and show its contents as YAML.